This post may contain affiliate links. Please read my disclosure policy.

 Fish fumet/Stock

-- Put the fish in a hot oven at 180 C for 20 minutes.
+- Put the fish in a hot oven at 350 F - 180 C for 20 minutes.

 - Let it simmer for 20 minutes.

-- Strain the fumet with a paper cloth and let it cool off completely.
+- Strain the fumet with a paper cloth and let it cool off completely

 Mousse

-- Boil the chayote with 1 tsp of salt for 20 minutes.
+- Boil the chayote for 20 minutes.

 If you are using cime di rapa